MohamedTahaAmer/Rooms/zNotes.md

 // >(0:26) lucide-react
 // >(0:28) class-variance-authority, he used it in the ui/button and did alot of code to get a simple looking signIn button
 // >(1:00) Prisma WDS
+// >(1:19) by turning a component into an async one, then it's a server component
+  // - aren't all next components server ones untill we 'use client'
+// >(1:43) Route intersection in next.js

 ```